harshita2201301024/obsidian/data/Daily Notes/2024/August/05-August-2024-Monday.md

 12. dropdown enable on delegation detail
 13. checkbox design in dropdown
 14. required docs not getting visible in request delegation - done
-15. request delegation not working -
+15. request delegation not working - done

 **Night Routine**